MasoudMiM/masoudmim.github.io/_posts/2024-03-03-engineering-the-unknown.md

 ---
 layout: post
 title:  "Engineering the Unknown: A Startup Voyage"
 date: 2024-03-03 20:15:00
-description: some thoughts on working in a startup company
+description: Thoughts on Working in a Startup Company
 tags: startup-life
 categories: personal-thoughts
 ---